dsrw/enu/README.md

 # TODO for 0.2

-### Child unit edits

-Enu aims to make it easy to combine procedural and manual content.
-It's fairly easy to make a simple building with a script, then manually add windows, doors, and other adornments.
-When the script runs again, as long as it generates the same basic shape, manual edits should be preserved.

-This doesn't really work properly for nested objects.
-Currently, all edits, even for child units, are saved to the top level unit, because child units are ephemeral and get recreated each time a script is run.
-This works in many cases, but falls down if the child unit is rotated, scaled, out of alignment with the parent, moving, or if the parent unit is a `Bot` rather than a `Build`.

-This will be reimplemented in a way that properly associates child edits with their proper unit, but worlds created with the current system might lose some edits when loaded in 0.2.

-### Clean up manually removed procedural blocks

-Somewhat related to the above, Enu saves manual edits made to procedural units and tries to reapply them if the unit is regenerated.
-In addition to saving placed blocks, which is fairly straightforward, Enu also saves the position of removed blocks.
-Enu 0.1.x had a system for cleaning these up if a unit was regenerated and the removed block no longer matched a procedural block, but 0.1.99 keeps them around forever.
-Something will be done to clean them up.

-### Lighting

-At some point I mistakenly changed something with lighting/colors and everything now looks highly oversaturated.
-This will be fixed.

 ### Pivot point

 Currently it isn't possible to change the pivot point for a unit, and the default point isn't properly centered for